Soojin-Lee0819/introduction-to-interactive-media/september 15/README.md

 Coloring also became an issue for me, as there was no option to copy the RGB code straight from the Color Selector and I had to manually type it in.
 In addition, as some of the lines such as my portrait's bangs are not considered a *"shape"* and therefore could not be filled with color, making it less realistic.
 As a result, I had to use extra shapes and remove their stroke to fill in the *"bald spots"* and make it look more natural.

 ## 6. Coding the animations
 Lastly, after inputting all the shapes, I wanted to add animations to make it engaging to the viewer.
 This proved difficult when first using the *"less than or equal to"* function instead of the *"equal to"* function (ex: if the position is <= 85, it will move down) when animating the position of a shape, as it would not go back to the original position (ex: the original position was 95) as even one pixel less than 85 it will go back to moving up and down without returning to the original position.
+This code is seen below:

          if (eyebrowsmove >= 85) {
           eyebrowsmove = eyebrowsmove - 1;